bihealth/sodar-server/docs_manual/source/admin_ui.rst

 `Admin Alerts <https://sodar-core.readthedocs.io/en/latest/app_adminalerts.html#usage>`_
     Manage :ref:`administrator alerts <ui_alerts_admin>` displayed to all users in case of e.g. server downtime.
+:ref:`ISA-Tab Templates <admin_isatemplates>`
+    Manage optional custom ISA-Tab templates, to be used with the Sample Sheets app.
 :ref:`Ontology Access <admin_ontologyaccess>`
     Locally import and manage OBO format ontologies for ontology term lookup in the Sample Sheets app.
 This application will be detailed in the following